 HOW TO AVOID THIS SITUATION

-As discussed in our blog, "Selecting the Right Medical Software Engineering Company", the ostensible appeal of the offshore option's lower hourly rates seldom if ever offsets the consequences described above.
+As discussed in an earlier blog, the ostensible appeal of the offshore option’s lower hourly rates seldom if ever offsets the consequences described above.
 At the end of the day, the potential cost savings can be far outweighed by the implications of missed expectations, delays and rework.
-Ask yourself, "Is it worth the risk?" - Many of our clients would say "no".
-Our advice is to very carefully assess the risk/trade-offs before sending your project offshore.
+Ask yourself, “Is it worth the risk?” – Many of our clients would say “no”.
+Our advice is to very carefully assess the risks/trade-offs before sending your project offshore.

 HOW TO AVOID THIS SITUATION

-When evaluating vendors, look for a balance of the necessary technical skills and experience developing medical software.
+When evaluating vendors, look for a balance of the necessary technical skills and medical software development experience.
 If you needed to have your knee replaced, would you have your general practitioner do the job simply because he/she went to medical school?
 Probably not.
 Similarly, having skills in the platforms/technologies you need is only part of the solution.
 Equally important is knowledge of regulatory process, and considerable experience developing software for medical use.
-Frankly, we know there aren't many firms that offer this combination of capabilities.
-So it's well worth taking the extra time to find the right outsourcing partner.
+Frankly, we know there aren’t many firms that offer this combination of capabilities.
+So it’s well worth taking the extra time to find the right outsourcing partner.